BrickMMO/tasks/coding-exercises.markdown

 ## Coding Exercises

 During this course we will participate in **Coding from Scratch** exercises.
-These exercises will require you to code a simple common task using vanilla JavaScript.
+These eercises will require you to code a simple common task using vanilla JavaScript.
 The plan for this semester is to code the following concepts:

 1. Accordion
 2. Slideshow